 – James Melvin, Head of Technology Innovation & Security @ Rattlehub Digital

 Driven contributors thrive on impactful outcomes.
-Being part of bringing a big, exciting idea to market generates a unique dynamism and top talent love the adrenaline rush.
+Being part of bringing a big, exciting idea to market generates a unique dynamism and top talent loves the adrenaline rush.
 What’s more, companies who can clearly articulate the social impact of their work have the upper hand in attracting these highly motivated personas.

 “At a start-up the end goal is always extraordinary.
 The marriage that we’ve formed between awesome tech and real impact is rare in this, or any industry.” – Prashant Viswanathan, VP of Engineering @ Swift Medical